camdenblatchly/littlelibraries/README.md

 With each book’s ISBN from Libib, I pulled data from both APIS to build a full dataset.

+I also learned how to create a custom geojson file using geojson.io.
+From this file, I created a bubble map of the little libraries, scaled by their collection size.

 ## If I had more time...

 I’d initially considered building an interactive map to show each